-The choir often performs newly composed music by established Nordic composers which is specially written for the ensemble.
-In 2014, the Mogens Dahl Chamber Choir performed Sven-David Sandström’s Nordic Mass for the first time at the Bergen International Festival.
-This pioneering work has been the latest addition to the choir’s acclaimed CD releases.
+The choir often performs newly composed music by established Nordic composers which is specially written for orcommissioned by the Mogens Dahl Chamber Choir.
+In 2014, the Mogens Dahl Chamber Choir firstperformed Sven-David Sandström’s Nordic Mass at the Bergen International Festival.
+Moreover, this pioneering work has been one of the latest addition to the choir’s acclaimed CD releases.

 “Mogens Dahl’s unparalleled “Messiah””

 “The choir itself is perhaps the loveliest on an evening such as this.
 The very few singers that be immediately come to the fore with characteristic and really beautiful voices.”